JohriLab/Bvalcalc/vignettes/cli_quickstart.md

 --bedgff_path exampleData/dmel6_2R_genes.csv
 ```

-A caveat to the `--region` and `--genome` modes is that by default they discretize chunks of the genome which can slightly change the distance of distant conserved elements
+A caveat to the `--region` and `--genome` modes is that by default they combine and simplify distant elements in discrete chunks which can slightly change the distance of distant conserved elements when
-when calculating B. Typically will not result in any directional biases and will not significantly change estimates of large windows of B, while allowing for vastly
-improved performance.
-However, to achieve precise results you can specify `--precise`, though performance may be substantially slower so it may only work with `--region`.
+calculating B. The default chunk size is 20kb and the window within which calculations are perfectly precise is three chunks in each direction (140kb total).
+This allows for vastly improved performance
+and typically will not result in directional biases of B estimates.
+However, to achieve more exact results you can specify the size of the chunks with `--chunk_size`, and the size of the window to
+perform perfectly precise calculations with `--precise_chunks`, though this will come at the cost of perfomance so consider using HPC resources or limiting to a specific region with `--region`.